 Area 2: Getting Results—Evaluation

-This section of your application, worth 15 points in total, addresses how you capture and evaluate your comprehensive asthma care outcomes, and includes the results you have achieved and can demonstrate.
+This section of the application, worth 15 points in total, addresses how you evaluate asthma care outcomes and results.
 Applicants with only qualitative data, such as anecdotal evidence of results, will receive partial credit.

 Area 2: Getting Results—Evaluation (15 points)